Nahda: Modern literature

 A group of young writers formed Al-Madrasa al-Ḥadītha ('The New School'), and in 1925 began publishing the weekly literary journal Al-Fajr (The Dawn), which would have a great impact on Arabic literature.
 The group was especially influenced by 19th-century Russian writers such as Dostoyevsky, Tolstoy and Gogol.
 At about the same time, the Mahjari poets further contributed from America to the development of the forms available to Arab poets.
 The most famous of these, Kahlil Gibran (1883–1931), challenged political and religious institutions with his writing, and was an active member of the Pen League in New York City from 1920 until his death.
 Some of the Mahjaris later returned to Lebanon, such as Mikhail Naimy (1898–1989).

-Jurji Zaydan (1861–1914) developed the genre of the Arabic historical novel.
+Jurji Zaydan (1861–1914) developed the genre of the Arabic historical novel, and in this respect was one of three major novelists of the Nahda alongside Nu'man al-Qasatili (1854–1920) and Butrus's son Salim al-Bustani.
 May Ziadeh (1886–1941) was also a key figure in the early 20th century Arabic literary scene.